 prior to surgery.
 Given that it may be difficult to use the stairs during the early stages of your recovery, you may consider picking one floor to live on, although you will learn how to navigate stairs before you leave the hospital.
 This may mean temporarily transforming a living room into a bedroom.
 Other tips include:

 - Having secure handrails to help you balance.

 - Removing any rugs, cords, or other loose items that you could trip on.

 - Making sure you have a strong, firm chair to sit on, as well as a footstool for intermittent leg elevation.

 It is imperative that you avoid falling after surgery.
 A fall could damage your knee and result in the need for further surgery.
 Assistive devices may be prescribed if needed to help with balance, strength, and flexibility.

 The Best Knee Replacement Recovery Practices Are Found at EmergeOrtho–Triangle Region

-The Joint Specialist Team at EmergeOrtho–Triangle Region is prepared to answer any of your knee replacement recovery questions or assist you with any of your recovery needs.
-Click here to schedule an appointment at one of our locations or contact us at (919) 220-5255.
+The Joint Specialist Team at EmergeOrtho–Triangle Region is prepared to answer any of your knee replacement recovery questions or assist you with any of your recovery needs. self-schedule an appointment now to schedule an appointment at one of our locations or contact us at (919) 220-5255.